Western Digital Corporation (NASDAQ:WDC): It’s all about numbers this morning

 Sponsored

-As well, it is important to consider WDC stock ratios such as price-to-sales, which is currently 0.64.Likewise, its price to free cash flow for the last twelve months stands at 66.84.
-WDC’s price to book ratio for the most recent quarter was 0.94, resulting in an 5.48 price to cash per share for the period.
+It is also essential to consider WDC stock ratios like the price-to-sales ratio, which is 0.58 for the last year.Likewise, its price to free cash flow for the last twelve months stands at 59.83.
+WDC’s price to book ratio for the most recent quarter was 0.82, resulting in an 4.91 price to cash per share for the period.

 How does Western Digital Corporation (WDC) stock rate among analysts?
 Buy, sell, or hold?